wp-plugins/breadcrumb-navxt/readme.txt

 == Changelog ==
 = 5.2.0 =
 * Deprecated: The Max Breadcrumb Length setting has been deprecated in favor of [using CSS styling to perform the length limiting](http://mtekk.us/archives/guides/trimming-breadcrumb-title-lengths-with-css/ "Go to the article presenting how to shorten the breadcrumb title length using CSS").
-* Behavior change: The archive page for a post type is now generated for the top ancestor post rather than for the current page when “post parent” is used as the post’s hierarchy.
+* Behavior change: The archive page for a post type is now generated for the top ancestor post rather than for the current page when "post parent" is used as the post's hierarchy.
+* Behavior change: Now requires PHP5.3 or newer.
 * New feature: Added `bcn_type_archive_post_type` filter.
 * New feature: Settings depending on another setting to be enabled are disabled when the dependency setting is disabled.
 * New feature: More descriptive messages on settings saving (notify user on success, failure, and no changes to save).